Songard/Urbansim-dataset-backend/processors/README.md

    - Check configured `PROCESSING_OUTPUT_PATH`
    - Verify executable permissions and dependencies
    - Review processing logs for silent exits
+   - **Check detailed search logs**: Look for the search section in logs to see exactly where the system looked and what it found

 2. **Processing Timeouts**
    - Increase `METACAM_CLI_TIMEOUT_SECONDS` for large datasets